spadma3/duck/hardware/software/README.md

     avrdude done.
 Thank you.

 With that, the MC should work.
 To change the MC programm, just edit the files, e.g with vim.
-With `$ make` you can complie and download the programm to the MC again.
+With `$ make` you can compile and download the programm to the MC again.

 Hint: in vim with the key [i] one can start editing mode, with [ESC], [:],[w],[q],[enter] one can leave edit mode and save the current file and close vim